Judge asks what more Djokovic could have done for a visa

-3 of9 A protester holds a banner outside the Park Hotel, used as an immigration detention hotel where the world No. 1 -ranked tennis player Djokovic is detained in Melbourne, Australia, Sunday, Jan.
+4 of13 A protester holds a banner outside the Park Hotel, used as an immigration detention hotel where the world No. 1 -ranked tennis player Djokovic is detained in Melbourne, Australia, Sunday, Jan.
 9, 2022.
 He has been confined to the detention hotel in Melbourne pending a court hearing on Monday, a week before the start of the Australian Open.
-Hamish Blair/AP Show More Show Less
+Hamish Blair/AP Show More Show Less 5 of13

+6 of13 A supporter of Serbian Novak Djokovic holds placards outside an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Monday, Jan.
+10, 2022.
+After five nights in hotel detention Novak Djokovic will get his day in court on Monday in a controversial immigration case that has polarized opinions in the tennis world and elicited heartfelt support for the star back home in his native Serbia.
+Mark Baker/AP Show More Show Less

-4 of9 Serbian priests hold a service for Novak Djokovic and his supporters outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
+7 of13 Supporters of Serbia's Novak Djokovic dance and sing outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
 9, 2022.
 After four nights in hotel detention Novak Djokovic will get his day in court on Monday in a controversial immigration case that has polarized opinions in the tennis world and elicited heartfelt support for the star back home in his native Serbia.
-Mark Baker/AP Show More Show Less 5 of9
+Mark Baker/AP Show More Show Less

-6 of9 Serbian priests and supporters of Novak Djokovic hold a service outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
+8 of13 Serbian priests hold a service for Novak Djokovic and his supporters outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
 9, 2022.
 After four nights in hotel detention Novak Djokovic will get his day in court on Monday in a controversial immigration case that has polarized opinions in the tennis world and elicited heartfelt support for the star back home in his native Serbia.
 Mark Baker/AP Show More Show Less

+9 of13 Serbian priests and supporters of Novak Djokovic hold a service outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
+9, 2022.
+After four nights in hotel detention Novak Djokovic will get his day in court on Monday in a controversial immigration case that has polarized opinions in the tennis world and elicited heartfelt support for the star back home in his native Serbia.
+Mark Baker/AP Show More Show Less 10 of13

 MELBOURNE, Australia (AP) — An Australian judge who will decide whether top-ranked tennis star Novak Djokovic plays in the Australian Open questioned on Monday what more the Serbian could have done to meet Australia's coronavirus entry requirements.